-- evolving industry standards; - frequent new product and service introductions;
+- evolving industry standards;

+- frequent new product and service introductions;

-- · evolving distribution channels;
+- evolving distribution channels;

 - increasing demand for customized product and software solutions;

 - rapid competitive developments; and

-- changing customer demands.
+- · changing customer demands.

 Technological advancements could render our products obsolete, which typically erodes prices and causes products to become unmarketable.
 Our success will depend on our ability to respond to changing technologies and customer requirements, and our ability to develop and introduce new and enhanced products in a cost-effective and timely manner.
-For example, our products are compatible with fourth generation, or 4G, technology, but emerging fifth generation wireless, or 5G, technology will require network infrastructure upgrades, which could require us to update and migrate all of our systems from 4G to 5G.
-In addition, several of our legacy products are nearing or have reached the end of their product lifecycle and are becoming obsolete due to technological advancements and ongoing change in the industry.
-As a result, we have experienced significant declines in revenue in 2021 due to a drop in the number of unit sales of these legacy handheld devices.
-For example, during the year ended December 31, 2021, the number of unit sales of our legacy rugged handheld devices decreased by 98,722 or 39%, compared to the year ended December 31, 2020, primarily as a result of these products reaching the end of their product lifecycle.
+For example, our XP3plus and XP5plus products are compatible with fourth generation, or 4G, technology, but emerging fifth generation wireless, or 5G, technology will require network infrastructure upgrades, which could require us to update and migrate all of our systems from 4G to 5G.

-As a result, we are currently prioritizing spending on research and development of our next generation ruggedized mobile phones.
-The first model was launched in the third quarter of 2021, and the two remaining models are expected to launch in the third quarter of 2022.
-However, the research and development necessary to launch our next generation products will require us to incur additional costs and our liquidity continues to be adversely impacted by our ongoing net losses.
-There can be no assurance that we will have sufficient resources to complete the development of our next generation ruggedized mobile phones and bring them to market.
-Even if we are able to introduce our next generation ruggedized mobile phones to the market, there can be no assurance that these new product introductions will lead to any sales or increase in revenue.
-If we fail to develop these next generation products or enhancements on a timely and cost-effective basis, or if our new products or enhancements fail to achieve market acceptance, our business, operations, financial condition and liquidity would be further materially adversely affected and we may be required to delay, reduce or cease our operations and we may be required to seek bankruptcy protection.
-See above under "Our liquidity has been adversely impacted by our ongoing net losses, including as a result of declines in the sales of our legacy products while our next generation products are still under development and our ongoing SEC investigation, and there is no assurance that we will have sufficient liquidity to continue operations."
+As a result, we are currently prioritizing spending on research and development of our consumer durable mobile phones and other data devices.
+However, the research and development necessary to launch our new products will require us to incur additional costs and our liquidity continues to be adversely impacted by our ongoing net losses.
+There can be no assurance that we will have sufficient resources to complete the development of our new products and bring them to market.
+Even if we are able to introduce our new ruggedized mobile phones to the market, there can be no assurance that these new product introductions will lead to any sales or increase in revenue.
+If we fail to develop new products on a timely and cost-effective basis, or if our new products fail to achieve market acceptance, our business, operations, financial condition and liquidity would be further materially adversely affected and we may be required to delay, reduce or cease our operations and we may be required to seek bankruptcy protection.